Creating a Successful Poster

 - Short text pieces are easier to understand than long stretches of text.
 Remember that your poster should not stand in for you!
 It should highlight key concepts, questions, and findings.
 You should still be counted on to expand upon your research.

-Most students have their posters printed at Metcalf Copy Center.
-Unfortunately, the Dean of the College office is not able to fund poster printing.
-If you cannot finance the printing of your poster from your summer research stipend or salary, we recommend discussing options with your faculty advisor/collaborator and or department administrator.
+If you cannot finance the printing of your poster from your summer research stipend, we recommend discussing options with your faculty advisor/collaborator and or department administrator.